 Graham Holland is the owner and editor of the Liverpool Acoustic website.
-He runs the award-winning Liverpool Acoustic Live events with Stuart Todd, and has presented the Liverpool Acoustic Spotlight show since May 2008.
+He runs the double award-winning Liverpool Acoustic Live events with Stuart Todd, and has presented the Liverpool Acoustic Spotlight show since May 2008.
 The Spotlight features artists due to appear at future events, and songs from other local and visiting musicians.

 Graham is Liverpool’s longest active music podcaster having produced and presented the It’s A Frog’s Life Acoustic Podcast since July 2006.
 This Podcast Peer Award winning and European Podcast Award nominated show features some of the best unsigned and independent acoustic music from across the UK and around the world.

 An acoustic musician and former regular performer, Graham ran and co-hosted the Come Strut Your Stuff open floor poetry and acoustic music night at Liverpool’s Egg Cafe from 2000 to 2011.
 It was at Come Strut Your Stuff that he was regularly asked the question “Where else can I play in Liverpool?”
 He knew that there were lots of acoustic events happening in and around Liverpool, but that it was difficult to find out information about many of them.
 So the Liverpool Acoustic website was born.